emqx/emqx-docs/en_US/deploy/install-source.md

 ## Dependencies

-To compile and install EMQX from source code, the following dependencies are needed:
+To compile and install EMQX from the source code, the following dependencies are needed:

 - Erlang/OTP OTP 24 or 25
 - GCC 4.8 or higher versions